blizzard-quotes/warcraft-3-quotes/README.md

 ## Summay

 Wrapper returning Warcraft III quotes.

 Also contains quick scripts to extract and transform Warcraft III quotes.
 Grabs every unique quote found.
 Includes selectable melee unit quotes and selectable campaign unit quotes.
 Only campign units which have unique quotes are grabbed (i.e. melee units take precedence).

+Quotes involving gibberish are not included.

 Does not include cinematic or cutscene quotes.